hmrc/agent-authorisation-api/README.md

 | Accept | string | Specifies the version of the API that you want to call.
 See [versioning](https://www.tax.service.gov.uk/api-documentation/docs/reference-guide#versioning). | true | ``` application/vnd.hmrc.1.0+json ```  |

 ### Response code: 204
-The invitation has been successfully cancelled
+The authorisation request has been cancelled successfully.

 ### Response code: 403